The Changing Position of Women in Family and Society: A Cross-National Comparison |

 Common terms and phrases

-accept according activity analysis appears areas attitudes become Canada Canadian child compared concerning considered context continue countries cultural decisions division economic effect employed employment equality example expected fact factors female functions girls graduate greater higher household husband important included increase indicate industry institutions interests Italy Journal labour force least less major male marital marriage married women means mother norms occupational participation pattern percent percentage political population position preference present problem production professional proportion question recent relations relationship relatively remain respect responsibility result sample sex role sexual share significant situation social society Sociology Source Soviet spouses Statistics status structure Sweden Table tasks tend tion traditional trend University urban variables wife wives woman workers young
+accept according activity analysis appears areas attitudes become Canada Canadian child compared concerning considered context continue countries cultural decisions division economic effect employed employment equality example expected fact factors female functions girls graduate greater higher household husband important included increase indicate industry institutions interests Italy Journal labour force least less major male marital marriage married women means mother norms occupational participation pattern percent percentage political population position preference present problem production professional proportion question recent relations relationship relatively remain responsibility result sample sex role sexual share significant situation social society Sociology Source Soviet spouses Statistics status structure Sweden Table tasks tend tion traditional trend University urban variables wife wives woman workers young